Did you know that everyone can learn how to sing? Even when you thought your shower singing was awesome, but the neighbors did not agree.

 5. Drink plenty of water.

 This is not even about singing, it’s for the throat, don’t allow it to get dry.
-Drink small amounts through the day because this will loosen your vocal chords.
-Don’t drink milk, yogurt, and sugarish drinks before training or singing, it will make your voice thick.
+Drink small amounts through the day because this will loosen your vocal cords.
+Don’t drink milk, yogurt, and sugars drinks before training or singing, it will make your voice thick.

 6. Practice daily.

 Don’t miss it, practice daily, if you can’t, try to make a pitched noise.
 Do everything you can to move your vocal cords.
 If you can sing, do it with a recorder all the time.
 Listen to parts where you are not good and repeat till you master it.